matejker/Kassiopea/README.md

 <img width="300" src="./kassiopea.png">

-In this work, we tried to determine malicious domains with minimal ground information propagated through a large bipartite temporal network of domains and their hosts (often referred as _Passive Domain Name Server_ (PDNS).
-The propagation was done by stochastic process of Voter model [2, 8, 16, 18], where nodes can be in three states `blacklisted`, `whitelisted` and `unknown`.
+In this work, we tried to determine malicious domains with minimal ground information propagated through a large bipartite temporal network of domains and their hosts (often referred as _Passive Domain Name Server_ (PDNS)).
+The propagation is done by stochastic process of Voter model [2, 8, 16, 18], where nodes can be in three states `blacklisted`, `whitelisted` and `unknown`.
 Initial information of `blacklisted` and `whitelisted` nodes stay fixed over the whole process, while rest of the `unknown` nodes can flip their states into those two categories.
-Fixed nodes we call _zealots_, while others are susceptible.
+Fixed nodes we called _zealots_, while others are susceptible.
 We run the Voter model in multiple realizations, the states of nodes assigned when the process ends / staturates are averaged.
 The averages are then labels for each domain.